YOMorales/sl-payments-assignment/README.md

 - I have included a txt file called `subscription-report-results.txt` with the results of my exercise (Im including it as txt file and not a screenshot because the results are output in the terminal and they look garbled due to screen size).

 - Why commands?
-For these sort of backend-heavy tasks, I like to use custom commands (though not for all scenarios) because they offer other possibilities such as scheduling them, queueing them, executing them directly when ssh'ing in a server, and more.
+For these sort of backend-heavy tasks (which do not necessarily require output to a browser), I like to use custom commands (though not for all scenarios) because they offer other possibilities such as scheduling them, queueing them, executing them directly when ssh'ing in a server, and more.

 - Why separate commands?
 The exercise had two main goals: to generate a report table and also to create a subscription and upgrade it midway.
 It was not entirely clear if the two goals were dependent (i.e. whether the report table needed to include the revenue of the extra subscription created/upgraded... or if the revenue table was meant to use only the fixtures' data with a separate test clock).
 So I decided to create two commands where each one would handle a different goal.
 However, in the instructions of this README, Im stating that the command `php artisan sl:create-subscription` should be run before the "subscriptions-report" command, because "create-subscription" command is the one that advances the clock 12 months ahead.
 If it were the case that the two goals were not dependent on each other, then I would have created a separate clock in "subscriptions-report" command and would have advanced it 12 months, independently of the clock in "create-subscription" command.